Davidtdep/Fundamentals_of_R_for_Data_Analysis/README.md

 This repository contains materials for the **Fundamentals of R for Data Analysis** course.
 This is a **5-week in-person course** designed for university students interested in learning data manipulation, analysis, and visualization using R.

 **📍 Organized by:**
-- Prometeus Biomedicina Aplicada a las Ciencias Clínicas, Universidad de Cartagena.
+- Grupo Prometeus Biomedicina Aplicada a las Ciencias Clínicas, Universidad de Cartagena.
 - Center for Meta-Research and Scientometrics in Biomedical Sciences, Barranquilla, Colombia.

 **🎓 Instructor:** David A. Hernandez-Paez, Medical Student.